What's New In Smart Work?

 Leverage other people's money to make more money for investors and themselves with their new ideas, experience, or know-how.

-Create some form of intellectual property (books, blog posts, YouTube videos, etc.), products that can be purchased (software, creativity, etc.) Or become an active investor (real estate, ETFs, companies, etc.)
+Create some form of intellectual property (books, blog posts, YouTube videos, etc.) or buy some products like software.
+Or you become an active investor (real estate, ETFs, companies, etc.)

 Stand on the shoulders of giants.
 It means get mentors, join the dream team, or do their work based on other masterpieces.